Apartments in Mountain Home

 1 BR 2 BR

-Mountain Home Rent Prices Increase From May to June
+Mountain Home Rent Prices Decrease From June to July

-Mountain Home rent prices increased over the last month.
-From May to June, the city experienced a 1.18% increase for the price of a one-bedroom apartment.
-The rent price for a Mountain Home one-bedroom apartments currently stands at $514.0.
+Mountain Home rent prices decreased over the last month.
+From June to July, the city experienced a 0% decrease for the price of a one-bedroom apartment.
+The rent price for a Mountain Home one-bedroom apartments currently stands at $.

-When we take a look at the two-bedroom comparison from May to June, Mountain Home experienced a 3.89% increase for the price of a two-bedroom apartment.
-The rent price for a Mountain Home two-bedroom apartments currently stands at $988.0.
+When we take a look at the two-bedroom comparison from June to July, Mountain Home experienced a 0% decrease for the price of a two-bedroom apartment.
+The rent price for a Mountain Home two-bedroom apartments currently stands at $.

 Rent Prices in Mountain Home and Surrounding Areas